Ramp is privately held, incorporated in the United States and headquartered in New York City. The company has no public stock listing.

 Ramp was co-founded in 2019 by Eric Glyman (CEO), Karim Atiyeh (CTO), and Gene Lee.
 All three previously worked together at Paribus before starting Ramp.

 Exact ownership percentages are not publicly disclosed.
-The most prominent institutional investors are Lightspeed Venture Partners (led Series G), Thrive Capital (led Series C and D), Founders Fund, ICONIQ Growth, Coatue Management, D1 Capital Partners, and Khosla Ventures.
+The most prominent institutional investors are ICONIQ, GIC, and the Ontario Teachers' Pension Plan (co-led the June 2026 round), Lightspeed Venture Partners (led the November 2025 round), Thrive Capital (led Series C and D), Founders Fund, Coatue Management, D1 Capital Partners, and Khosla Ventures.

 How much has Ramp raised in total?

-Ramp has raised approximately $2.44 billion in disclosed equity funding across 14 rounds since its 2019 founding.
-The most recent confirmed round was a $300 million Series G in November 2025 at a $32 billion valuation.
+Ramp has raised more than $3 billion in disclosed equity funding since its 2019 founding.
+The most recent round was a $750 million primary financing in June 2026 at a $44 billion valuation, led by ICONIQ, GIC, and the Ontario Teachers' Pension Plan.